Skip to Content

 “That’s one of the reasons it’s so important that people like [Assistant Principal] Maggie Tran exist,” Payton added.
 “They are administrators who work so hard to mitigate those outcomes and buoy them with helpful support and methods of making teachers’ lives easier, not harder.”

 Whether or not a culture of fear exists, school staff are hesitant to speak publicly about the restructuring.
 Out of the 16 affected administrators, 10 declined to comment on the situation, with many saying they were applying to one of the new positions and believed speaking to Theogony could impact that process.
-Three could not be reached despite multiple requests for comment over email.
+Three could not be reached despite multiple requests for comment by email.
 Two others — in addition to four out of the seven teachers interviewed — spoke only on the condition of anonymity.
 Just one, Bowes, was willing to speak on the record.

 “I’ll probably reapply,” Caddel said.
 “But the other thing I say is, ‘Would you?’
 I’m loyal to the school; I came here specifically over other schools.
 But if my loyalty isn’t being reciprocated, that isn’t a healthy relationship.”